Akri-A/QuantumBrush_App/README.md

 	Open up Stroke Manager from *Tools* on the menu bar.

 ![The image of Stoke Manager](https://private-user-images.githubusercontent.com/50163676/476522241-00e21b8c-9c0c-4f1c-b98c-9866d594af2a.png?jwt=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NTQ5MTk3MjgsIm5iZiI6MTc1NDkxOTQyOCwicGF0aCI6Ii81MDE2MzY3Ni80NzY1MjIyNDEtMDBlMjFiOGMtOWMwYy00ZjFjLWI5OGMtOTg2NmQ1OTRhZjJhLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNTA4MTElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjUwODExVDEzMzcwOFomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPTRmNmEzYzU0NjVjODQ0MTMxOGU5YTIyZGRhYWIxYWIzY2FkMjBjOTZmOTlkMDczYzNmMmY1ZWNiNDcwMDJjZDUmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0In0.55Byb2YnKPhIbjeZPfN7PAZuwUvmgAofutAbOq7mjbw)
 	Here, you can see the list of ’strokes’ that you created.
-You can change the timeline of them, for example, run the stroke on the simulator
+You can change the timeline of them, for example, run the recent stroke on the simulator than the old one.

+    When you click 'Run', Python process will run in the background.
+You can close the window and come back to actually apply the processed result on the divided section.
+If the result is satisfactory, press the 'Apply to Canvas' button.

 # Installation Instructions
 1. Look at the Release Tab right next to you.